beerios/resume-markdown/chris-harley-resume.md

 ## EDUCATION AND AWARDS

-- BS, Computer Science - Case Western Reserve University
+- BS, Computer Science - Case Western Reserve University, 2002
 - Distinguished Employer Award from the Ohio Cooperative Education Association
 - Dionysus Award for Outstanding Contribution to Theatre by a Non-Major
 - Eagle Scout Award